bailey27/cppcryptfs/README.md

 This option reduces write performance noticeably.
 For copying large files, it's about 50% worse.
 For lots of small files, it's much worse than that.

 The setting is on if any of the condidtions are true, so to enable it always, one could check both the "NTFS" and "Not NTFS" boxes.

+**Interface Language**

+Here you can change the language of the interface.
+After changing it, you must go to the mount tab and exit the program and then restart it for the change to take effect.

 Saved Passwords